-Mandates are also provided by the Board to Management via the following routes to manage the day-to-day activities of the Society:
+Mandates are provided by the Board to management via the following routes to manage our day to day activities:

-Delegation route Summary 1.
-Policy Framework Delegated mandates and limits are approved through the Society's suite of policies, which are reviewed on an annual basis by the Board or relevant Board Sub-Committee.
-2. Delegated Authorities Manual The Delegated Authorities Manual is designed to facilitate the effective discharge of responsibilities and continuity of operations within a sound system of financial, operational and budgetary control.
+Delegation route Summary Corporate plan The Board approves a corporate plan annually, setting the risk appetite alongside, which provides the parameters within which management should operate.
+2. Policy framework We operate a tiered policy framework, through which mandates and limits are delegated to management.
+Our policies are reviewed on an annual basis (or as appropriate), by relevant committees.
+3. Delegated Authorities Manual The Delegated Authorities Manual is designed to facilitate the effective discharge of responsibilities and continuity of operations within a sound system of financial, operational and budgetary control.
 It is reviewed by the Board annually.
-3. Corporate Plan Subsequent to the approval of Strategic Risk Appetite, the Corporate Plan provides the annual Board approved parameters within which management can operate.